 Removing the backing paint on a mirror will essentially leave you with a piece of glass that you can see through while still having a slightly reflective surface.
 Hanging something like this will create a conversation piece in the home and it leaves some options for unique home décor ideas.
 For example, when you hang it on a wall, the wall color will show through.
-You may also want to affix a picture to the back of the mirror.
-Overall, the process is fairly simple.
+You could also want to affix a picture to the back of the mirror.

 The backing of a mirror is actually comprised of several layers, including a coat of silver, a coat of copper paint, and a coat of base paint.
 Each of these will need to be removed to get the look you want.